Inquest told ‘miscommunication’ may have seen girl with allergy given cows’ milk

 Hannah collapsed in the chemist and the pharmacist gave her an EpiPen injection in her leg.
 Attempts to resuscitate were started and a customer called an ambulance.
 Paramedics soon arrived and continued resuscitation efforts before Hannah was taken to hospital and died.

-Dentist Iqra Farhad said that nurses offered Ms Duyile an EpiPen with 300mg of adrenaline, which the inquest has heard could have helped saved Hannah’s life.
+Dentist Iqra Farhad said nurses offered Ms Duyile an EpiPen with 300mg of adrenaline, which the inquest has heard could have helped save Hannah’s life.

 Ms Duyile instead left to go to a chemist and get an antihistamine called Cetirizine.